Choose Your ASR (Speech-to-Text) Model: One Platform, Every Top Model

 Regardless of which ASR (speech-to-text) model you choose, every transcription gets:

-• Chapters and topics — auto-generated navigable structure
+• Chapters and sections — auto-generated navigable structure

 • Speaker identification — with GPT-4o Transcribe Diarize

-• Semantic search — find moments by meaning using text-embedding-3-large (3072 dim)
+• Semantic search — find moments by meaning, not just keywords

 • AI Q&A with citations — ask questions, get answers with exact timestamps and YouTube playback links